gdscmgmcet-coder/Google-Cloud/Lab 4/lab4_readme.md

 Use the following script for the challenge lab.
 This script contains the specific commands needed to pass the challenge scenario.

 ```
-# Download the challenge lab script
 curl -LO raw.githubusercontent.com/Techcps/Google-Cloud-Skills-Boost/master/Getting%20Started%20with%20API%20Gateway%20Challenge%20Lab/techcps109.sh

-# Make the script executable
 sudo chmod +x techcps109.sh

-# Run the script
 ./techcps109.sh
 ```